OndraLipo/students-workshops/praxe-v-TE/praxe_4_rocnik/apache.md

        vim /var/www/html/index.html
        <h1>Hello, Ostravo!!!</h1>

-5. Add record to our [DNS](dns.md) and nameserver to laptop
+5. We should have DNS record for our hostname in [DNS](dns.md) zone test.local already, if not add it there.

+6. Change nameserver on your laptop to point to your VM

+       vim /etc/resolv.conf
+       nameserver 192.168.0.X

+       !!! hint: check also nsswitch.conf: change order of dns string on hosts line, put it to third position (before mdns4...)!!!

-6. Configure virtual host
+7. Configure domain based virtual host

        vim /etc/httpd/conf.d/<fqdn>.conf
        <VirtualHost *:80>